kennysmithed/oels2022/index.md

+**For non-Edinburgh people**: all the course materials are here and you are welcome to use them with attribution.
+If you would like us to run something like this for your students or research group, [contact Kenny](mailto:kenny.smith@ed.ac.uk).

 This is the webpage for the Honours/MSc course Online Experiments for Language Scientists, running in academic year 2022/2023.
 I will add links to materials (readings, code) to this page; you will need to use Learn for electronic submission of your assessed work, and to keep an eye on announcements.

-*For non-Edinburgh people*: all the course materials are here and you are welcome to use them with attribution.
-If you would like us to run something like this for your students or research group, [contact Kenny](mailto:kenny.smith@ed.ac.uk).

 ## Course summary